-Mari created the HER Helmet Thursdays project and established it in Monterey County in 2009, as a public service.
-The project is very time and labor intensive and has been greatly helped by the creation of this database!
+In November 2009, Mari created the HER Helmet Thursdays project and established it in Monterey County, as a public service.
+The project is very time and labor intensive and has been greatly helped by the creation of this database.

 In January 2010, a web expert and cyclist from Santa Cruz County recognized that HER Helmet Thursdays needed room to grow.
 He kindly volunteered to provide the necessary techno leg-up.
 By creating a secure custom database in January 2010, free of charge, he made the project’s growth possible.
 What a caring neighbor!

 Whenever you refer to the HER Helmet Thursdays listings, you are benefiting from the professional expertise and chivalry of this anonymous contributor.